 This photograph was sent to me by a fellow contributor that is clearly a mixture of young and old (and rather portly) British “officers.”
 Interesting to note the “pips” on the soldier seated far right and the brass buttons on most.
 Also note the variations in the tunics of these British soldiers, and the fact that Sam Browne belt’s do not sport holsters nor sword frogs.

 What isn’t so clear is when or where this photograph was taken.
 Obviously we can narrow it down to the latter decades of the 19th century based on the uniforms, equipment and notably the helmets – the “where” is the other mystery.
 The terrain appears generally flat without much foliage, but is this South Africa, the Sudan, India or elsewhere?

-An interesting cousin to the South African polo style sun helmet is the shako used by forces of the British South African Police (BSAP), which was the paramilitary police force of Rhodesia.
+An interesting cousin to the South African polo style sun helmet is the shako used by forces of the British South Africa Police (BSAP), which was the paramilitary police force of Rhodesia.
 It was created as a force of mounted infantrymen in 1889 by Cecil Rhodes’ British South Africa Company.
-It was originally known as the British South African Company’s Police and run directly but the company.
-Continue reading →
+It was originally known as the British South Africa Company’s Police and run directly but the company.
+Continue reading

 Today camouflage has gone high-tech, with digicam or “digital camouflage” being the preferred pattern.
 This utilizes small micro-patterns as the method for effective disruption, as opposed to the large blotches of cover, which could be easier to spot with the naked eye.
 This is of course leaps and bounds over the earliest camouflage, which consisted of solid patterns.
 Among the earliest was khaki.
 While known for the casual pants, khaki has a long history as the first widespread military camouflage.